Nandyal: Mahanandiswara Swamy Temple, Mahanandi

+Srisailam Temple

+Srisailam temple also Sri Bhramaramba Mallikarjuna Swamy Devasthanam is significant to the Hindu sects of both Shaivism and Shaktism as this temple is referred to as one of the twelve Jyotirlingas of Shiva and as one of the fifty two Shakta pithas, centres of the Hindu goddess.
+Shiva is worshiped as Mallikarjuna and is represented by the lingam.
+His consort Parvati is depicted as Bhramaramba.

+This temple is in Nandyal district and is 163 km from Nandyal.

+Ahobilam

+Ahobilam is the centre of worship of Lord Narasimha, the lion-headed avatar of Vishnu, along with his consort Pratyangira, an avatar of Lakshmi.
+Ahobilam is in the Nallamala section Eastern Ghats with several mountain hills and gorges.

+Ahobilam range is 63.8 km from Nandyal.

 Demographics

 In the 2011 census of India, Nandyal had a population of 211,424 making it the 13th most populous town in the state.

 Governance

 Civic administration

 Nandyal municipality was constituted in the year 1899.
 The jurisdictional area is spread over an area of 19 km2.
 Its urban agglomeration is spread over an area of 33.67 km2 which includes constituents of Nandyal municipality, out growths of Moolasagaram, Noonepalle and partial outgrowths of Udumalpuram, Ayyalur.